bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

-.. _JobResource
+.. _JobResource:

  :index:`[TAG=Resource->Job] <pair: Resource; Job>` :index:`[TAG=Job->Resource] <pair: Job; Resource>`

 The Job resource defines a Job (Backup, Restore, ...) that Bareos must perform.
 Each Job resource definition contains the name of a Client and a FileSet to backup, the Schedule for the Job, where the data are to be stored, and what media Pool can be used.
 In effect, each Job resource must specify What, Where, How, and When or FileSet, Storage, Backup/Restore/Level, and Schedule respectively.
 Note, the FileSet must be specified for a restore job for historical reasons, but it is no longer used.

-Only a single type (**Backup**, **Restore**, ...) can be specified for any job.
+Only a single type (Backup, Restore, ...) can be specified for any job.
 If you want to backup multiple FileSets on the same Client or multiple Clients, you must define a Job for each one.

 Note, you define only a single Job to do the Full, Differential, and Incremental backups since the different backup levels are tied together by a unique Job name.
 Normally, you will have only one Job per Client, but if a client has a really huge number of files (more than several million), you might want to split it into to Jobs each with a different FileSet covering only part of the total files.